Generalized Wardrop Equilibrium for Charging Station Selection and Route Choice of Electric Vehicles in Joint Power

 \\ Afterward, we investigate the effects of various elements on the DSO operation.
 We disregard the limited coupling constraints of stations and roadways for this purpose.
-First, we analyze the influence of the number of EVs (and thus the total electricity demand) on the DLMPs.
-As shown in Fig. \ref{Compare}-a, while demand was low, station 3 had a lower DLMP than stations 1, 2, 4, and 5; nevertheless, increasing the number of EVs raises the DLMP since higher numbers of EVs require stronger persuasion to change their preferred decision.
-Also, we can observe that DLMP at station 6 is increasing since DG 2 and distribution line 14 have reached their limits, and the DSO is unable to supply adequate electricity to that station.\\ In addition, we study the impact of a personal parameter, known as the monetary value of time, on the DSO decision-making.
+First, we analyze the effect of the number of EVs (and thus the total electricity demand) on the DLMPs.
+As shown in Fig. \ref{Compare}-a, while demand is low, station 3 has a lower DLMP than stations 1, 2, 4, and 5; nevertheless, increasing the number of EVs raises the DLMP, since in this case stronger persuasion is needed to change the EVs' preferred decision.
+Also, we can observe that DLMP at station 6 is increasing since DG 2 and distribution line 14 have reached their limits, and the DSO is unable to supply adequate electricity to that station.\\ We study the impact of a personal parameter, known as the monetary value of time, on the DSO decision-making.
 In Fig. \ref{Compare}-b, as the mean value of the time value of money increases, so do the DLMP on popular location like CS 4 because EVs require more persuasion to change their decisions.